Trust Me (The Americans): Plot

 Agent Gaad (Richard Thomas) hands Stan Beeman (Noah Emmerich) a file on the shooting of Adam Dorwin.
 He tells him that Dorwin was murdered at the same time the FBI were tracking Vasili and informs him of the missing defense blueprints.
 Stan meets up with Nina (Annet Mahendru), who refuses to continue to spy for the FBI as the Russians are now aware of the mole.
 Stan tells her to trust him and then gives her a camera to take pictures of confidential files at the embassy.
 Nina calls this suicide as she won't be able to take the files past the heavy security.
 Stan assures her that she won't have to.
 Later, Nina takes classified documents and brings them to the bathroom and photographs them in a stall.

 Vasili is buying tea in a store.
 Vasili's change for the purchase is dropped by the clerk, and when Vasili is picking it up, the clerk, unnoticed, drops something in his bag.
-Stan calls the embassy and asks for Vasili, telling the person on the other line to leave a message from Theo about the tea store he visited and that he'll enjoy.
-Stan calls again, stating that it's urgent this time.
+Stan calls the embassy and asks for Vasili, telling the person on the other line to leave a message from Theo about the tea store he visited and that he will enjoy.
+Stan calls again, stating that it is urgent this time.
 Arkady discusses the messages from "Theo" with Vasili and tells him they must search his office just in case.
 The innocent Vasili complies, and Arkady finds diamonds that were placed in his tea bag.
 Vasili denies any knowledge of them and, as his office is searched more thoroughly, Arkady finds Nina's camera behind a clock with the pictures of the classified documents.
-Vasili realizes he's been set up.
+Vasili realizes he has been set up.

 Philip and Elizabeth purposefully crash their car into a tree on their way home, using the crash as an alibi.
 They return to Paige and Henry and tell them about the accident.
 Elizabeth later apologizes to Philip and tells him that she herself feels betrayed by the people she trusts most in the world.
 Philip is still upset and goes to sleep on the couch.

 Production

+Development

-The episode was written by Sneha Koorse and directed by Daniel Sackheim.
+In February 2013, FX confirmed that the sixth episode of the series would be titled "Trust Me", and that it would be written by Sneha Koorse, and directed by Daniel Sackheim.
+This was Koorse's first writing credit, Sackheim's first directing credit.

 Reception

-In its original American broadcast on March 6, 2013, "Trust Me" was watched by 1.88 million viewers, according to Nielsen ratings.
+Viewers

+In its original American broadcast, "Trust Me" was seen by an estimated 1.88 million household viewers with a 0.7 in the 18–49 demographics.
+This means that 0.7 percent of all households with televisions watched the episode.
+This was a 30% increase in viewership from the previous episode, which was watched by 1.44 million household viewers with a 0.5 in the 18–49 demographics.